Open Call to ALL Reenactors,

 This is where YOU come in!

 Anyone who would like to submit a period correct letter to add to the packet is encouraged to do so!
 We'd love to have your contribution, however large or small!
-Anything added to the packet will help to enhance the historical experience for not only the Acastas who receive them, but for the public who will attend the Fair at New Boston as well.
+Anything added to the packet will help to enhance the historical experience for not only the Acastas who receive them, but for the public who will attend the Festival as well.

 Another alteration this year that was requested by several of you was that we needed to have some biographical information on the recipients of the letters so that the writers would know a little bit more about who they're writing to.